-Use of fireworks is prohibited in Scottsdale’s McDowell Sonoran Preserve and Pinnacle Peak Park and all properties located within 1 mile of these fragile desert lands.
-The use of fireworks is also prohibited on all publically owned properties, which include but are not limited to, city buildings, city parking lots, city parks, public schools and city streets.
+Use of fireworks is prohibited in Scottsdale’s McDowell Sonoran Preserve, Pinnacle Peak Park and all properties located within 1 mile of these fragile desert lands.
+The use of fireworks is also prohibited on all publicly owned properties, which include but are not limited to, city buildings, city parking lots, city parks, public schools and city streets.

 Violation of these restrictions is a civil offense punishable by citations and fines.

-For more information on firework restrictions and a variety of safety tips, visit ScottsdaleAZ.gov, search “fireworks.”
+Get more information about firework restrictions and a variety of safety tips.

-To reduce the threat of wildfire, Scottsdale’s McDowell Sonoran Preserve will close at 3 p.m. on Tuesday, July 4
+To reduce the threat of wildfire, Scottsdale’s McDowell Sonoran Preserve will close at 3 p.m.
+Thursday, July 4.

 All trailheads into the 30,580-acre preserve will have "closed" signs posted.
 Scottsdale police, staff and volunteer stewards will patrol the area to advise visitors about the closure and fire threat.
 Violating the closure is a misdemeanor punishable by up to four months in jail and a $750 fine.

 The preserve will re-open around 5 a.m.
 Friday, July 5.

 Pinnacle Peak Park, 26802 N. 102nd Way, will be open from 5 a.m.-8 p.m.
 July 4.
 For more information about the park, contact park staff at 480-312-0990.